gofiber/fiber/docs/context.md

 #### Redirect

 Redirects to the URL derived from the specified path, with specified status, a positive integer that corresponds to an HTTP status code .
-If not specified, status defaults to “302 “Found”.
+If not specified, status defaults to `302 “Found`.

 ```go
 // Function signature